Accelerated First-Order Optimization under Nonlinear Constraints: Velocity Constraints

-The proof of Thm.~\ref{Thm:GDV} is included in App.~\ref{App:Sec1}, where we also add a corollary that shows that a $1/k$ rate is obtained if the smoothness constant $L_l$ is unknown (knowledge of $L_l$ requires a bound on $\lambda^*$).
+The results from Thm.~\ref{Thm:GDV} can be compared to a type of composite optimization \cite[see, e.g., ][and others]{BertsekasComp, PaquetteComp, FletcherComp, BolteComp, NesterovComp, NicolasComp}, which can also be applied to problems of the type \eqref{eq:fundProb} resulting in updates similar to \eqref{eq:GDdt}.
+The resulting convergence rates known in the literature for the convex setting are similar to Thm.~\ref{Thm:GDV}, see, e.g., \cite[Thm.~2]{BolteComp}, \cite[Thm.~5]{NesterovComp}, \cite{NicolasComp},\footnote{\hchange{In \cite{NicolasComp} there is a distinction between number of calls to a linear minimization oracle and number of gradient evaluations.
+Compared to Thm.~\ref{Thm:GDV}, \cite{NicolasComp} requires a similar number of linear minimization calls, but many fewer gradient evaluations (\cite{NicolasComp} is accelerated in terms of gradient evaluations but not in terms of linear minimization steps).}} with the important difference that \cite{BolteComp, NesterovComp,NicolasComp} do not require knowledge of the constant $L_l$.
+However, the current article highlights that much faster and accelerated rates can be achieved in both the smooth and strongly convex case, as well as in the smooth convex case by adding momentum.

-This implies that \eqref{eq:form1} (and/or \eqref{eq:prox1}) implement gradient-flow and gradient-descent dynamics that can handle constraints and converge linearly with the typical $1/\kappa$ and $1/\kappa_l$-rate if the objective function $f$ is smooth and strongly convex and a bound on the optimal multiplier $\lambda^*$ is known.
-The set $V_\alpha(x)$ can be seen as a velocity constraint and provides a natural generalization of the tangent cone.
+To summarize, \eqref{eq:form1} and \eqref{eq:GDdt} implement gradient-flow and gradient-descent dynamics that can handle constraints and converge linearly with the typical $1/\kappa$ (continuous time) and $1/\kappa_l$-rate (discrete time) if the objective function $f$ is smooth and strongly convex, where $\kappa_l=L_l/\mu$ and $L_l$ relates to the smoothness constant of the Lagrangian.\footnote{\hchange{We recall that the Lagrangian is given by $f(x)-{\lambda^*}\T g(x)$ with $\lambda^*$ an optimal multiplier of \eqref{eq:fundProb}.
+Hence, the smoothness constant $L_l$ is bounded by $L_f+\sum_i^{n_g} \lambda_i^* L_g^i$, where $L_g^i$ refers to the smoothness constant of $g_i$ and $L_f$ to the smoothness constant of $f$.}} The set $V_\alpha(x)$ can be seen as a velocity constraint and provides a natural generalization of the tangent cone.
 It also reduces the computational cost for each iteration, since projections on the entire feasible set are avoided.
 In the next section, we generalize these ideas to algorithms that have momentum.
 This will naturally lead to accelerated algorithms that converge linearly at a rate of $1/\sqrt{\kappa_l}$ (if $f$ is smooth and strongly convex) or at the sublinear rate $1/t^2$ (if $f$ is smooth and convex), which is a significant speedup.
 We will also derive convergence if $f$ and $C$ are nonconvex.